LogoLogo

 The annotations are described below:

-• prometheus.io/scrape: The default configuration will scrape all pods; if set to false, this annotation will exclude the pod from the scraping process.
+• prometheus.io/scrape: The default configuration will scrape all pods; if this annotation is set to false, it will exclude a pod from the scraping process.

 • prometheus.io/path: If the metrics path is not /metrics, define it with this annotation.

-• prometheus.io/port: Scrape the pod on the indicated port instead of the pod’s declared ports; Here, it is 8080.
+• prometheus.io/port: Scrape the pod on the indicated port instead of its declared ports.
+Here, it is 8080.

 Trilio for Kubernetes has pre-configured the above annotations on the Metrics Exporter pod.
 If you have a cluster with Prometheus already installed and configured, then your Prometheus instance should start collecting Trilio for Kubernetes metrics without any configuration change.